-Born in Indonesia of Chinese descent and currently a Swiss resident, Wilson Hermanto began his music training with the piano followed by the violin.
-He graduated from the Peabody Conservatory of Music majoring in violin and obtained conducting degree from the Manhattan School of Music in New York under the tutelage of the late Swedish Maestro Sixten Ehrling.
-Sir Colin Davis became a close mentor who took personal interest in shaping Mr. Hermanto’s conducting skills.
-Mr. Hermanto was also one of the last pupils in the famous conducting class of Maestro Carlo Maria Giulini at Scuola Musica di Fiesole in Italy, a conducting Fellow at the prestigious Tanglewood Music Centre and a conducting Fellow at the Lucerne Festival Academy working under Pierre Boulez.
+Born in Jakarta, Indonesia of Chinese descent, the Indonesian-American Wilson Hermanto’s musical training began with the piano and the violin.
+He graduated from the Peabody Conservatory of Music majoring in violin and pursued conducting study at the Manhattan School of Music (class of Sixten Ehrling).
+Sir Colin Davis became a close musical mentor who took personal interest in shaping Wilson Hermanto’s conducting skills.
+Wilson Hermanto was also one of the last pupils in the famous conducting class of Carlo Maria Giulini at Scuola di Musica di Fiesole in Italy, a conducting fellow at the Tanglewood Music Centre and a fellow at the invitation of Pierre Boulez to work with the maestro at the Lucerne Festival Academy.

-Early in his conducting career Wilson Hermanto founded and led the Prometheus Chamber Orchestra in New York from 1996-2002.
-With the Young Musicians Foundation (YMF) Debut Orchestra in Los Angeles, following the illustrious list of its former Music Directors such as André Previn, Michael Tilson Thomas and Myung-Whun Chung, Mr. Hermanto was the orchestra Music Director from 1999-2002.
-Thereafter from 2002-2004 Mr. Hermanto served as the Assistant Conductor of the Cleveland Orchestra under Franz Welser-Möst.
-He conducted the Cleveland Orchestra at the Blossom Music Festival in 2003.
-In the field of opera Mr. Hermanto’s debut as conductor was in a production of Humperdinck Hänsel und Gretel in Los Angeles in 2000.
+Early in his conducting career Wilson Hermanto founded and led the Prometheus Chamber Orchestra in New York (1996-2002).
+From 2002 to 2004 Wilson Hermanto served as the Assistant Conductor and Staff Conductor of the Cleveland Orchestra under Franz Welser-Möst.
+He made his debut at the Blossom Music Festival appearing with the Cleveland Orchestra in 2003.
+In the field of opera Wilson Hermanto’s debut as a conductor was in a production of Humperdinck’s Hänsel und Gretel in Los Angeles in 2000.